 The Head teacher is generally a last resort.
 This is the final sanction and should be viewed very seriously.
 If a child is sent to the Head teacher the reason will be recorded on the child's file.
-Additional strategies to support behaviour will then be put into place.
-If the child's behaviour does not improve a phone call or letter will invite parents to school to discuss behaviour.
-Parents' support and co-operation is always sought in these matters.

 An extreme sanction is a fixed term suspension or permanent exclusion.
 However, these are seen as options only in extreme cases of misbehaviour.